 Namely, when we are at peace with ourselves and with our world, it doesn't matter what other people choose to believe, because faith is not an item of a competition.
-And regardless how big a step it may take from that defending to a religious war, the underlying ego's motive was the same, and right there.
+And regardless how big a step it may take from that defending to a religious war, the underlying ego's motive is always the same and right there.

 Addicted to Unhappiness

-Needless to say, something like peace of mind and happiness cannot be generated and maintained by the whimsical emotionalism of ego, with its ups and downs commonly rationalized as "being only human".
+Needless to say, something like peace of mind and happiness cannot be generated and maintained by the whimsical emotionalism of ego, with its ups and downs commonly rationalized and excused as "being only imperfect human".